Sunday 02/22/2015, 8:30 am - 11:30 am

 Do you feel that sinking sense of uncertainty when you are faced with completing your sweaters?
 Do you pay someone else to do something you should be able to accomplish like a pro?
 Do you look for sweaters knit in the round just to avoid the finishing process?

 Learn tips to help you love finishing as much as you love knitting.
 Learn how blocking can help you get the results you want.
 Practice creating invisible shoulder and side seams.
 See an amazing way to graft ribbing.
-Watch the two methods of sewing set-in or drop-shoulder sleeves.
+Watch the 2 methods of sewing set-in or drop-shoulder sleeves.
 Learn how to pick up neck stitches by knowing exactly where to insert the needle and where to avoid.
 Learn what to do with all those yarn tails to safely make them disappear.
 Learn important crochet edges every knitter should know.

 Two contrasting, smooth, #4 (Aran weight), wool yarns, one in a light color and one in a very contrasting color (not black); 4.5mm/US 7 and 5mm/US 8 needles.